Phobos98/grape_has_scope/README.md

 ## Tests

-The tests were just copied from the original gem, so they will not work, and I did npt yet have time to update them :) So feel free to implement them and contribute, if you wish
+The tests were just copied from the original gem, so they will not work, and I did not yet have time to update them :) So feel free to implement them and contribute, if you wish